— 5 min readEdit post on GitHub

 Epic React (599$)

 This course is a 19-hour collection of an interactive self-paced workshop exercise.

-From my point of view it has excellent Examples I think you can spend weeks to understand all sections and build all things with all extra credits, which helps real applications.
+From my point of view it has excellent Examples.
+I think you can spend weeks to understand all sections and build all things with all extra credits, which helps for real applications.

 To summerize for me, it was worth spending the money as I gained a deeper understanding of React.